quenvin/shopping_cart/README.md

 # Shopping Cart

 This is a shopping cart application.
-To visit this site, [AppName](https://ac-shopping-cart.herokuapp.com)
+To visit this site, [Click here](https://ac-shopping-cart.herokuapp.com)

 # Setup